Weakly Supervised Disentangled Generative Causal Representation Learning: Problem setting

-where $\dkl$ is the Kullback-Leibler (KL) divergence. (\ref{eq:obj_gen}) is shown to be equivalent to the evidence lower bound used in VAEs up to a constant, and allows a closed form only with factorized Gaussian prior, encoder and generator \citep{shen2020bidirectional}.
-Since constraints are required to enforce disentanglement of the latent space, it is desired that the distribution family of $q_{E}(x,z)$ and $p_{G}(x,z)$ should be large enough, especially for complex data like images.
-Normally more general implicit distributions are favored over factorized Gaussians in terms of expressiveness \citep{karras2019style,mescheder2017adversarial}.
-Then minimizing (\ref{eq:obj_gen}) requires adversarial training, as discussed detailedly in Section \ref{sec:alg}.
+where $\dkl(q,p)=\int q(x,z)\log(q(x,z)/p(x,z))dxdz$ is the Kullback-Leibler (KL) divergence between two distributions.
+Objective (\ref{eq:obj_gen}) is shown to be equivalent to the negative evidence lower bound (ELBO),

+used in VAEs up to a constant, and ELBO allows a closed form to be optimized easily only with factorized Gaussian prior, encoder and generator~\citep{shen2020bidirectional}.

+Since constraints on the latent space are required to enforce disentanglement, it is desirable that the distribution families of $q_{E}(x,z)$ and $p_{G}(x,z)$ should be large enough, especially for complex data like images.
+As demonstrated in literature on image generation~\citep{karras2019style,mescheder2017adversarial}, implicit distributions, where the randomness is fed into the input or intermediate layers of the network, are favored over factorized Gaussians in terms of expressiveness.
+Then minimizing (\ref{eq:obj_gen}) requires adversarial training, as discussed detailedly in Section~\ref{sec:alg}.